 An independent companion can provide a wonderful reprieve from the daily reality of living with a life limiting illness.
 Watching tv together, going for a drive, playing games, making something, or simply having a chat, can make the world of difference.

-Experienced counsellors are available to provide pastoral care, counselling and bereavement support throughout the end of life journey.
+Experienced counsellors are available to provide pastoral care, counselling and bereavement support to clients and their families throughout the end of life journey.

 Leaving Dad on his own while I was at work was difficult.
 If hospice services had been available, I could have arranged for a volunteer to visit.
 Dad would have loved the company and it would have given me peace of mind.